Experience interdisciplinary Texas.

 A Museum education staff member will help plan your field trip and can suggest itineraries based on your needs.
 If you're an educator and you'd like a pre-trip preview on site, let us know ahead of time and we'll waive your exhibition admission when you arrive.
 You can also explore current and upcoming exhibitions and events and peruse the Artifact Gallery online.

-Download our TEKS-aligned curriculum resources, exhibition activity guides, lesson plans, and additional resources.You'll find great suggestions to tie your Museum experiences to classroom activities.
+Download our TEKS-aligned curriculum resources, exhibition and film activity guides, lesson plans, and additional resources.You'll find great suggestions to tie your Museum experiences to classroom activities.